Owner of Zen Den Yoga

 Jo was first introduced to yoga after suffering many physical injuries from being a successful, high level gymnast.
 At the age of 12, her lumbar spine fractured meaning her gymnastics career came to a screeching halt.
 With a loss of identity, she was eager to find something that could supplement the discipline, awareness, strength and flexibility that the gymnast lifestyle once offered.
 Jo was hooked after her first yoga practice.
 For the years to follow, she sustained a consistent Bikram and Vinyasa Yoga practice, only to realize that there was much more to yoga than the heat, sweat, and physicality.
 Once the transformative magic of yoga surfaced, she knew it was something she had to share with others.
-Jo completed her 200 hour teacher training with Jeff Peltz and Rae Lynn Stackpoole at Yoga on York and also became a Certified Child Light Yoga Instructor.
-Jo has been teaching around the seacoast for several years now and offers an accessible class that's balanced between movement and stillness; challenge and rest; body and breath.
+Jo has been teaching around the seacoast for over 6 years now and offers an accessible class that's balanced between movement and stillness; challenge and rest; body and breath.
 With a belief in love, karma, abundance, and community she encourages others to "take that leap" towards one's dreams and desires.
 Trusting in the process has proven to be most pivotal in her life thus far.
-Jo leads many intensive style classes that make challenging "advanced" poses easily accessible to everybody and she also co-leads an unforgettable week long Yoga and Wellness Retreat in early November at the award winning Blue Spirit in Nosara, Costa Rica.
+Jo leads many intensive style classes that make challenging "advanced" poses easily accessible to everybody.

+Mandy is a Zen Den OG teacher; she has been with us since day 1.
 Mandy started practicing yoga to help with stress and anxiety, also to stay active and fit.
 She quickly found relief from those things and felt stronger every time she practiced.
 She quickly began to see her life changing due to the practice; she had more patience, more presence, she became more aware of how stress and other things affected her body and felt more grateful.
 She felt that everyone is in need of more of these things and quickly decided she wanted to share the magic yoga with everyone.
-She completed her 200 RYT certification at 3 Bridges Yoga.

 Holly was first introduced to yoga during her undergraduate studies when some of the girls on her soccer team encouraged her to check out some free classes.
 She still remembers that first class like it was yesterday and recalls feeling like the least flexible and weakest person in the room.
 Even though the first class was intimidating, to say the least, Holly stuck with it and quickly developed an ongoing passion and drive to practice more and more.
 Having an active mind, it was the first time she was actually able to slow it down; yoga gave her a sense of stillness she could not find anywhere else.